vueuse/vue-demi/README.md

 ### Extra APIs

-`Vue Demi` provides extra APIs to help distinguishing users' environments and to do some version-specific logics.
+`Vue Demi` provides extra APIs to help distinguish users' environments and to do some version-specific logic.

 ### `isVue2` `isVue3`